Ale96Pa/BenchIMP/README.md

 - magnitude_step = (the step of magnitude experiment from 1 to 99, default is 20)
 - perform_sampling (boolean to activate sampling, default is True)
 - sampling_percentage (the percentage of entries to sample, default is 50, ignored if perform_sampling is False)
-- in_memory = (if store file in hdd (False) or store all the data in_memory(True).
+- in_memory = (if store file in hdd (False) or store all the data in_memory (True).
 This latter will make the computation much heavier, use it carefully.
 Default is False.)

+## Inputs

+In the folder BenchIMP/src/input you can add your own inputs which are:

+- logs (Incident Management Process Log in XES or CSV format)
+- models.py (Python module calculating incident costs)

 ## Cite this work